-- the "initial contact" with the Bureau, otherwise known as placing the "marker", which involves the disclosure of sufficient information, usually in hypothetical terms, for the Bureau to confirm that the party is "first in"; - the "proffer", which involves providing the Bureau with a more detailed description of the activity for which immunity is sought, usually within 30 days of the "marker"; - the "provisional guarantee of immunity", which involves the Bureau presenting the proffer information to the Attorney General, who will then decide whether to provide a written provisional guarantee of immunity pending further assessment of the claim: - the "full disclosure" stage, at which the Bureau will expect to receive full, frank and truthful disclosure of the nature of the offence (and any other offences), through the production of documents, witness interviews, etc., on the understanding that the Bureau will not use this information against the party unless the party fails to comply with the terms of the immunity agreement; and - the "immunity agreement", which involves the negotiation of the terms pursuant to which immunity will be granted by the Attorney General.
+- the 'initial contact' with the Bureau, otherwise known as placing the 'marker', which involves the disclosure of sufficient information, usually in hypothetical terms, for the Bureau to confirm that the party is 'first in'; - the 'proffer', which involves providing the Bureau with a more detailed description of the activity for which immunity is sought, usually within 30 days of the 'marker'; - the 'immunity agreement' (conditional on the party continuing to provide full, frank and truthful disclosure), which involves the negotiation of the terms pursuant to which immunity will be granted by the DPP; and - the 'full disclosure' stage, at which the Bureau will expect to receive full, frank and truthful disclosure of the nature of the offence (and any other offences), through the production of documents, witness interviews, etc, on the understanding that the Bureau will not use this information against the party unless the party fails to comply with the terms of the immunity agreement.

 Importantly, the Bureau will not insist that immunity applicants make their proffer in written form.
 This is to avoid potential disclosure issues for immunity applicants in any follow-on civil litigation.
-The Bureau also offers the possibility of "Immunity Plus", ie, even if an applicant is not qualified to obtain immunity with respect to offence A, it may be "first in" and qualify for immunity in respect of offence B.
+However, the Bureau may request an interview with one or more witnesses, or an opportunity to view certain documents prior to recommending that the DPP grant immunity.
+The Bureau also offers the possibility of 'immunity plus' (ie, even if an applicant is not qualified to obtain immunity with respect to offence A, it may be 'first in' and qualify for immunity in respect of offence B).

-Immunity requests are treated as highly confidential by the Bureau and the Attorney General.
+Immunity requests are treated as highly confidential by the Bureau and the DPP.
 As a general rule, the identity of a party requesting immunity, and any information obtained from that party, will not be disclosed except where: